ahupowerdns/mcounter/README.md

 	cout << myc.get().b << "\n"; // prints 0
 }
 ```

+## Usage rules
+For `UnsharedCounter(Struct)` instances, ensure that the `UnsharedCounter(Struct)Parent` does not ever get destroyed before its children are.
+This requirement is easy to meet if the Parent is always in global scope, whereas its children are always in function scope.

+`UnsharedCounter(Struct)` instances must always be destroyed properly.
+If for example a thread is killed using `pthread_kill` (which you should not do), the destructor may not get called.
+This will leave the parent pointing to bad data.

+The struct behind an `UnsharedCounterStruct` most consist exclusively of 64 bit counters.
+Any deviation from this will mess up the addition of structs, which is done on a per-64 bit basis.

 ## Technicalities
 The UnsharedCounter objects use non-atomic counters.
 These counters are